HarryLovesCode/Vulkan-API-Book/chap2/physical_devices_and_logical_connections.md

 # Physical Devices and Logical Connections

 Once we have created a Vulkan instance, we can use two objects to interact with our implementation.
 These objects are queues and devices.
 This chapter is going to focus on the two types of devices: physical and logical.
-A physical device is a usually a single component in the system.
+A physical device is a single component in the system.
 It can also be multiple components working in conjunction to function like a single device.
 A logical device is basically our interface with the physical device.

 # `VkPhysicalDevice`